Documentation Index

 Reference the model in any prompt by typing@modelname.
 Example: @ada wearing a business suit in an office.

 Multi-product shots: Combine multiple product or character models in a single image by tagging them with commas: @product1, @product2, @product3 or @character1, @character2.
 Perfect for creating scenes with multiple trained products or characters together.
-If products appear at incorrect relative sizes (for example, one product is much larger than the other in real life but the AI doesn’t reflect this), enable the “exact placement” feature to independently scale and position each item.

 Use studios and style references alongside product and character models to keep style and context consistent.